2012 Scientific Research and Experimental Development tax credit claim

 240 - What technological advancements were you trying to achieve?
 (Maximum 350 words)

-General purpose learning and thinking software for control of robots based on artificial neural networks (ANN).
+General purpose learning and thinking software for autonomous control of robots based on artificial neural networks (ANN).

 - Advancements in the architecture of a hierarchical structure for ANN nodes.